bcgov/platform-developer-docs/src/docs/security-and-privacy-compliance/security-best-practices-for-apps.md

 * Scope and timeline of the assessment
 * Criticality of the system
-  * consider Confidentiality, Integrity and Availablity requirements
+  * consider Confidentiality, Integrity and Availability requirements
   * consider whether the system is a [Critical System](https://www2.gov.bc.ca/assets/gov/british-columbians-our-governments/services-policies-for-government/information-management-technology/information-security/defensible-security/critical_systems_standard.pdf)

 ### Asset Management